 As Aaron and Valerie Homolka advanced through their careers, they felt the time was right to return to school for their Master of Business Administration degrees.

-The couple from Marshfield researched their options and felt drawn to Lakeland College.
+The couple from Marshfield researched their options and felt drawn to Lakeland University.
 The flexibility of online classes, coupled with the convenience of sites in Central Wisconsin, were major factors, Aaron Homolka said.

 "With having a family, it wasn't going to be convenient to have to travel to class," he said.
 "It's very easy for us to make night classes after work and still make that balance between family and school.
 Flexibility was critical."